dbt-labs/docs.getdbt.com/website/docs/faqs/core/install-pip-best-practices.md

 ---
 title: "What are the best practices for installing dbt Core with pip?"
-Description: "Instructions on how to install dbt Core with pip"
+description: "Instructions on how to install dbt Core with pip"
 sidebar_label: 'Installing dbt Core with pip'
 id: install-pip-best-practices.md
 ---